apohllo/ror-tasks/task-2/Readme.md

 `Whaaaa!` message two times.
 This assertion will fail both if the number of messages is lower or higher than specified.
 We can also require that a particular message is not sent to the cooperating object, by providing `times(0)`.
-Since this is quite popular scenario it is abbreviated as `dont_allow` macro:
+Since this is a quite popular scenario it is abbreviated as `dont_allow` macro:

 ```ruby